AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

     - **Restrain** - A creature grappled or toppled by you must make a Resilience saving throw against your basic Athletics (Strength) DC.
 On a failed save, they are also [[Conditions#Restrained|restrained]].
 The conditions to ending the restraining are the same as to ending the grappling or toppling.
 - **Bluff** - you confuse an enemy trying to attack you in order to soften a blow.
 The next time a creature within 30' attacks you, they must make a Wits saving throw against your basic Deception (Charisma) DC.
 On a failure, the damage they deal with their attack is reduced by your Deception (Charisma) modifier.
 The Bluff action must be the last thing you do on your turn to work.
 - **Dash** - the creature can move additional distance equal to its base movement speeds. ^f8a635
-- **Disengage** - the creature may escape another creature's reach without provoking attacks of opportunity for the rest of the turn. ^9a6755
 - **Disorient** - you attempt to throw a creature off-balance using your immediate surroundings, such as kicking dirt into your opponent's eyes, knocking a nearby branch towards their face, etc. The target creature within 5' must make an Initiative saving throw against your basic Sleight of Hand (Dexterity) DC or against your basic Deception (Charisma) DC.
 On a fail, they are [[Conditions#Pacified|pacified]] 1 until the end of their next turn, or pacified 2 if you have a free hand. ^1e684d
 - **Hide** - the creature makes a Stealth (Dexterity) roll.
 They are hidden from all creatures whose basic Perception (Wisdom) DC is lower than the roll. ^284a7e
 - **Major interaction** - the creature interacts with different objects in the world within its reach.
 For example: ^30b3a9